sumitsuman/sumitsuman.github.io/about.md

 * You can find me on [Twitter](http://twitter.com/arraysum) and [Linkedin](http://linkedin.com/in/sumitsuman)

-* I'm always up for a cup of cofee, just reach out to me at sumitsuman AT gmail
+* I'm always up for a cup of cofee, just reach out to me at sumitsuman AT gmail.com